akruszewski/gibl/manuscript/chapter2.md

 For example, using substitution we can see that {$$}fact(3){/$$} evaluates to {$$}3 \cdot fact(2){/$$} which is {$$}3 \cdot 2 \cdot fact(1){/$$}, and then finally {$$}3 \cdot 2 \cdot 1 \cdot fact(0){/$$} which is just 6.

+The recursion we just discussed gives the motivation for the following definition.

 I> ### Definition 3
 I>
 I> A tree is a hierarchical, recursive data structure that can have two possible values: